denten-books/plain-text/3-chapter.md

 transformations that occur to "generate the proper output form."
-In formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time [@madnick_script_1968, 97]."
+In formatting, SCRIPT represents the "logical topology" of text in its "canonical form" to produce an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 97].
 As plain text, text control, and user command flows intertwine, the structure of data on the disk no longer corresponds to what is visible at the level of user terminal or line printer.
 Unlike many of the modern text editors, SCRIPT, TROFF, and FORMAT make all of the laminate components in their